On this page:

 If you cannot keep your appointment, please cancel at least 24 hours ahead.
 Failure to do so may result in a broken appointment fee.
 Call 734-763-3557 to cancel.

-Plan to arrive 10 minutes before your appointment time, in the clinic where your appointment has been scheduled.
-You will be asked to complete a medical history form that includes current medications with doses.
+Plan to arrive 10 minutes before your appointment time in order to complete a medical history form that includes current medications with doses.